fortrabbit/blog/hello-us.md

 title: fortrabbit just launched in the US
 figure:
   src: fortrabbit-us-blog-banner.png
-excerpt: New data center location, new currency
+intro: New data center location, new currency
 lead: Hoooooooooray!
 The new data center location in US-EAST-1 is now available for New Apps.
 And you can pay in USD directly.
 tag:
   - changelog